USCIS Filing Fees Calculator

 Common mistakes

 - One check for everything.
-Instructions often require separate payments.
+Many filings require separate payments per form and per statutory charge.

 - Missing reductions/exemptions.
 Reduced N-400 paper fee may apply at ≤400% FPL.

 - Using outdated amounts.
-Always verify against the latest G-1055.
+Always verify against the newest G-1055 edition before you file.

 Typical online fees — quick view